Back-rush/console/README.md

 ### Consistency

-The new Appwrite Console uses a consistent UI library, so navigating from page to page and task to task will flow seamlessly.
+The new Backrush Console uses a consistent UI library, so navigating from page to page and task to task will flow seamlessly.

 ### Accessibility